-In total, initial query of electronic databases yielded 3,155 potentially eligible studies.
-Included studies were divided into two groups on the basis of bariatric surgery timing with respect to KTX: bariatric surgery before KTX, and bariatric surgery after KTX.
-Based on study inclusion and exclusion criteria, 11 studies^{34,35,44,36-43} were included for the subgroup of bariatric surgery before KTX and 10 studies ^{4,14,15,20,36,45-49} were for bariatric surgery after KTX (Figure 1).
+In total, initial query of electronic databases yielded 3155 potentially eligible studies.
+Included studies were divided into two groups based on bariatric surgery timing with respect to KTX: bariatric surgery before KTX and bariatric surgery after KTX.
+Based on study inclusion and exclusion criteria, 11 studies34-44 were included for the subgroup of bariatric surgery before KTX and 10 studies^{4,14,15,20,36,45-49} were included for bariatric surgery after KTX (Fig. 1).
 The characteristics of the included studies are shown in Table 1.

-Of the 11 studies examining bariatric surgery before KTX, 6 were retrospective cohort studies and 5 were case series.
+Of the 11 studies examining bariatric surgery before KTX, six were retrospective cohort studies and five were case series.
 In total, there were 453 patients that received bariatric surgery before KTX.
-The mean age was 50.1 (5.1) years.
-54.4% of this cohort was female.
-The included studies were conducted between 2005 and 2019, with a mean follow-up period of 30.3 (range, 13.6-60) months after bariatric surgery.
-Indications for KTX were reported 8/11 studies; common indications were diabetic nephropathy (n=65, 37.1%), and hypertension (n=23,13.4%) (Table 2).
+The mean age was 50.1 (5.1) years; 54.4% of this cohort was female.
+The included studies were conducted from 2005-2019, with a mean followup period of 30.3 (range 13.6-60) months after bariatric surgery.
+Indications for KTX were reported in 8/11 studies; common indications were diabetic nephropathy (n=65, 37.1%) and hypertension (n=23,13.4%) (Table 2).
 All 13 indications are listed in Table 2.
-Bariatric surgeries conducted in the studies were sleeve gastrectomy (SG; 8 studies), laparoscopic adjustable gastric band (LAGB; 4 studies), and Roux-en-Y gastric bypass (RYGB; 4 studies) (number of patients in each surgery group can be found in Table 1).
+Bariatric surgeries conducted in the studies were sleeve gastrectomy (SG; eight studies), laparoscopic adjustable gastric band (LAGB; four studies), and Roux-en-Y gastric bypass (RYGB; four studies) (number of patients in each surgery group can be found in Table 1).